Netflix Inc. (NFLX) Shares Up Despite Recent Market Volatility

 NFLX’s Market Performance

-NFLX’s stock has seen a 3.96% increase for the week, with a -13.00% drop in the past month and a 5.07% gain in the past quarter.
-The volatility ratio for the week is 3.93%, and the volatility levels for the past 30 days are at 3.31% for Netflix Inc. The simple moving average for the last 20 days is -2.75% for NFLX stock, with a simple moving average of 15.00% for the last 200 days.
+NFLX stock saw a decrease of 3.33% in the past week, with a monthly decline of -4.33% and a quarterly a decrease of 11.17%.
+The volatility ratio for the week is 4.10%, and the volatility levels for the last 30 days are 3.60% for Netflix Inc. (NFLX).
+The simple moving average for the last 20 days is 4.02% for NFLX stock, with a simple moving average of 20.05% for the last 200 days.

 Analysts’ Opinion of NFLX